hedyhli/starcli/README.md

                                   7
   -o, --order [desc|asc]          Specify the order of repos by stars that is
-                                  shown, 'desc' or 'asc', default: desc --long-stats                    Print the actual stats[1300 instead of 1.3k] -d, --date-range [today|this-week|this-month]
+                                  shown, 'desc' or 'asc', default: desc --long-stats                    Print the actual stats number (1300 instead of 1.3k) -d, --date-range [today|this-week|this-month]
                                   View stars received within time range,
                                   choose from: today, this-week, this-month